 The motivation for this is that often in model experiments, environmental parameters will tend to change faster at the beginning of an experiment compared to towards the end.
 Fossil fuel CO2 release and its long tail of declining pCo2 is a good example of this.
-Obviously this complicates the choice of a (fixed) ratio of cycle phases - 100:100 (or more likely: 1000:1000) might not lead to too much degradation of the simulation, but you would only gain a speed advantage of x2 for the experiment as a whole, which if 100-1000 kyr in total duration, is still going to be 1 o n g.
+Obviously this complicates the choice of a (fixed) ratio of cycle phases - 100:100 (or more likely: 1000:1000) might not lead to too much degradation of the simulation, but you would only gain a speed advantage of x2 for the experiment as a whole, which if 100-1000 kyr in total duration, is still going to be l o n g.
 On the other hand: 10:90 would give you a factor almost x10 increase in overall speed, but would seriously degrade the simulation during the initial, rapidly changing environment following CO2 release.

-In adaptive sequencing, time-stepping is adjusted via 2 criteria:
+Adaptive sequencing adjust the time-stepping via 2 criteria:

-- In the normal time-stepping phase, if the rate of change of pCO2 is more than a specified threshold over any one year, then the total duration of this phase is extended by one year. - In the accelerated time-stepping phase, if the total change in pCO2 since the last normal phase is less than a specified threshold, then the total duration of this phase is extended by one year.
+- In the normal time-stepping phase, if the rate of change of pCO2 is \more than\ a specified threshold over any one year, then the total duration of this phase is extended by one year. - In the accelerated time-stepping phase, if the total change in pCO2 since the last normal phase is \less than\ a specified threshold, then the total duration of this phase is extended by one year.

-The result is that the phase durations are always a minimum of the values set by ma_gem_notyr and ma_gem_yr.
+The result is that the phase durations are always a minimum of the values set by ma\gem\notyr and ma\gem\yr.
 If it is 'unsafe' to switch to accelerated mode, because pCO2 is changing rapidly, then the model stays in normal mode.
 If it is safe to stay in the accelerated mode, because pCO2 has not changed much in total during the phase, then the model stays in the accelerated phase.